gerow/mgb/doc/ops.md

 ### SWAP X
 - Valid registers for X: B, C, D, E, H, L, (HL), A
+- Description: X <= swap_nibbles(X)
+  - This means something like 0xEF would turn into 0xFE
+- Encoding: 0xCB 0011 0xxx
+- Duration: 8 unless X is (HL), in that case 16

 ### BIT b,X
 - Valid values for b: 0, 1, 2, 3, 4, 5, 6, 7
 - Valid registers for X: B, C, D, E, H, L, (HL), A
+- Duration: 8 unless X is (HL), in that case 16

 ### RES b,X
 - Valid values for b: 0, 1, 2, 3, 4, 5, 6, 7
 - Valid registers for X: B, C, D, E, H, L, (HL), A
+- Duration: 8 unless X is (HL), in that case 16

 ### SET b,X
 - Valid values for b: 0, 1, 2, 3, 4, 5, 6, 7
 - Valid registers for X: B, C, D, E, H, L, (HL), A
+- Duration: 8 unless X is (HL), in that case 16

 ## Misc